andrewclelland/ml_fire_projections/README.md

 # ml_fire_projections
 Repository for making machine learning wildfire monthly projections in the Arctic-boreal zone under different SSP scenarios from 2025-2100.
 Two models are used - one specific for South Siberia - to capture the different fire regime, the other covering the remainder of the region.
 21 input variables are considered, containing topographic, land cover, climate and fire danger indices.

+The analysis code is stored in a separate repository: linked here.

 Preliminary:
 *  Ensure you have a Google Earth Engine account linked to a project
 *  It is strongly recommended to have access to a Google Cloud Storage bucket